Marvs0112/DrinkWaterReminder-Upgraded-/README.md

 Remember, staying hydrated is essential for your health.
 Cheers to a well-hydrated you! 🥤💧

+## Demo Video
+Click the link to watch the video

 ## Screenshots

 # Homepage (tracking your water intake)